doyoungkim-ml/doyoungkim-ml.github.io/README.md

-This is forked from https://seominjoon.github.io/
+This website is forked from https://seominjoon.github.io/.